 I’ve been through this one before, so I know how bad retraction settings can negatively affect your prints, and even cause them to fail altogether.
 The retraction settings mainly consist of retraction length and retraction speed.

 These are the length and speed at which your filament gets pulled back into the extruder, so material doesn’t leak out filament while moving to the next extrusion location.

 People usually have their retraction lengths and speeds way too high.
-I would lower retraction length to around 2mm and retraction speed to 40mm/s as a good starting point, then you can trial and error that as you wish.
+I would lower retraction length to around 4-5mm for Bowden (2mm for a Direct Drive extruder) and retraction speed to 40mm/s as a good starting point, then you can trial and error that as you wish.